Horizontal Silo Safety

 Figure 6.
 A silage face showing the removal of silage from the lower face leaving the top section as an overhang subject to collapse.

 Even smooth silage faces (i.e., faces with no undercutting or overhang) have collapsed.
 In one case, a chunk of frozen silage in a bunker silo broke loose allowing the entire face to collapse, burying a worker under tons of silage.
 Collapsing silage faces are a particular hazard for a farmer or nutritionist collecting silage samples.
 When gathering silage for analysis, use an end loader to scoop up silage and move it away from the silage face.
-Additionally, no one should stand at the silage face if it exceeds their height (Figure 9).
-Finally, keep people and equipment back from the top edge of the silage face to prevent collapsing it from the top.
+Additionally, no one should stand at the silage face if it exceeds their height.

 Figure 9.
 Stay away from silage face.